Extended periodic table: Unbinilium (E120)

+This was also tried unsuccessfully the next year during the aforementioned attempt to make element 119 in the 249Bk+50Ti reaction, as 249Bk decays to 249Cf.
 Because of its asymmetry, the reaction between 249Cf and 50Ti was predicted to be the most favorable practical reaction for synthesizing unbinilium, although it is also somewhat cold.
 No unbinilium atoms were identified, implying a limiting cross-section of 200 fb.
 Jens Volker Kratz predicted the actual maximum cross-section for producing element 120 by any of these reactions to be around 0.1 fb; in comparison, the world record for the smallest cross section of a successful reaction was 30 fb for the reaction 209Bi(70Zn,n)278Nh, and Kratz predicted a maximum cross-section of 20 fb for producing the neighbouring element 119.
 If these predictions are accurate, then synthesizing element 119 would be at the limits of current technology, and synthesizing element 120 would require new methods.

+In May 2021, the JINR announced plans to investigate the 249Cf+50Ti reaction in their new facility.
+However, the 249Cf target would have had to be made by the Oak Ridge National Laboratory in the United States, and after the Russian invasion of Ukraine began in February 2022, collaboration between the JINR and other institutes completely ceased due to sanctions.
+Consequently, the JINR now plans to try the 248Cm+54Cr reaction instead.
+A preparatory experiment for the use of 54Cr projectiles was conducted in late 2023, successfully synthesising 288Lv in the 238U+54Cr reaction, and the hope is for experiments to synthesise element 120 to begin by 2025.

+Starting from 2022, plans have also been made to use 88-inch cyclotron in the Lawrence Berkeley National Laboratory (LBNL) in Berkeley, California, United States to attempt to make new elements using 50Ti projectiles.
+First, the 244Pu+50Ti reaction was tested, successfully creating two atoms of 290Lv in 2024.
+Since this was successful, an attempt to make element 120 in the 249Cf+50Ti reaction began in 2025.
+The Lawrence Livermore National Laboratory (LLNL), which previously collaborated with the JINR, is collaborating with the LBNL on this project.

-Unbiunium
+Unbiunium (E121)

 The synthesis of element 121 (unbiunium) was first attempted in 1977 by bombarding a target of uranium-238 with copper-65 ions at the Gesellschaft für Schwerionenforschung in Darmstadt, Germany: